jam14d/Projects/README.md

 - Apply transformations like multiplication, addition, and squaring.
 - Compare original and transformed arrays in visual plots.

-#### 3. Image Channel Extractor
+#### 3. Code Your Vision: Image Processing & OOP
-This section allows users to upload an image and extract its individual Red, Green, and Blue (RGB) channels.
+This section introduces users to image processing concepts while learning object-oriented programming (OOP).
 - Upload an image file (PNG, JPG, JPEG).
-- Extract and visualize the Red, Green, or Blue channels separately.
+- Extract and visualize individual **Red, Green, and Blue (RGB)** channels.
 - View the numerical array representation of each channel.
-- Gain insight into how images are represented in NumPy arrays.
+- Learn how images are represented as NumPy arrays.
+- Build an **OOP-based image processor** by implementing a class that:
+  - Loads images.
+  - Extracts color channels using NumPy.
+  - Displays processed images using Matplotlib.
+- Hands-on coding exercises for defining class methods like:
+  - `__init__` for initialization.
+  - `load_image()` for reading images.
+  - `extract_channel()` for isolating color components.
+  - `display_channel()` for visualization.

+This section blends **computer vision** with **OOP fundamentals**, making it ideal for those looking to practice Python class structures with real-world applications.

 ### How to Use
 1. Select a section from the sidebar.